 If you enjoy hiking, head out on both the East trail and the West Trail.
 If you only have time for one side of the loop, the East trail provides the best views and has more fall foliage.

-This park is beautiful year round, but visit in mid-November to see the changing leaves.
+This park is beautiful year round, but its extra special to visit in mid-November to see the changing leaves.
 It’s located less than 2 hours from San Antonio and is not far from Garner State Park.

 6. Colorado Bend State Park